software-clever/shopify-remix-app-template/README.md

 # Shopify Remix App Template

-This repository serves as a **starter template** for building Shopify apps using Remix, Vite, Prisma, and the Shopify CLI.
+This repository serves as a **starter template** for building Shopify apps using Remix, Vite, and the Shopify CLI.
 Follow the steps below to scaffold and run a brand-new Shopify app based on this template.

 ---